Skip to main content

 You're reading about spray foam insulation and keep running into terms you don't understand.
 Not only are you frustrated, but you feel like you aren't learning anything.

-South Central Services has installed spray foam in hundreds of homes.
-We walk through these terms with our clients every week.
+South Central Services has installed spray foam in hundreds of homes around Greencastle, Harrisburg, York, Hagerstown, and beyond.
+We walk through terms like these with our clients every week.
 To help you keep learning, we have compiled a glossary of these technical terms.

 By the end of this article, you will understand the key terms related to spray foam insulation and building science.